amah-nnachi-lofty/alx-demo/README.md

 Hello World

 # To clone run program on git bash from a local machine
 - LOFTDOT@Gulu MINGW64 ~/Documents    // type cd ~ to return to the root directory
 - git clone the remote repositrory or open the repository on the local machine

+# To run an instance of a machine in another machine
+- Create an ssh, if it is not provided
+- Navigate to the root directory of the new machine where you intend to restart an instance
+- Copy the ssh credentials from the old machine and paste into the new machine, e.g ssh dhgy@reeq5689744dec.898.lofttcod.online
+- Enter the password when requested